Skip to main content

 Litho has an internal mechanism where it batches state updates to avoid the scenario of doing one layout re-calculation per state update (and corresponding mount) and, therefore become more performant.

 Internally, Litho achieves this by leveraging the lifecycle of the Choreographer API and how it breaks down its different work phases.
-Whenever the Choregrapher receives a VSYNC signal, it starts a cycle to prepare the next Frame.
+Whenever the Choreographer receives a VSYNC signal, it starts a cycle to prepare the next Frame.
 In this cycle, it goes through 3 main phases:

 1. Input handling